 - 307.3.1 Suitable bids shall comply with all applicable USMS swimming and open water and long distance rules, policies, and procedures. - 307.3.2 All bids shall be submitted to the chair of the Long Distance Committee no later than July 1.
-If no timely suitable bid is received, the committee shall continue to solicit bids. - 307.3.3 Championships shall be awarded by the Long Distance Committee one to three years in advance of the national championship event. - 307.3.4 A three-area award system may be followed for the bidding of open water championships (see Appendix D for map and description of areas).
+If no timely suitable bid is received, the committee shall continue to solicit bids. - 307.3.3 Championships shall be awarded by the Long Distance Committee one to three years in advance of the national championship event.

+307.3.4 A three-area award system may be followed for the bidding of open water championships (see Appendix D for map and description of areas).
 In this system, suitable bids from a qualifying area shall receive preference over bids from other areas.

-National Championship Bid Rotation (see 307.2.2 for distance definitions) Year Area 1 West Area 2 Central Area 3 East 2017 Sprint Distance Long Distance Festival Middle Distance Ultra-Marathon Distance 2-mile cable Marathon Distance 2018 2-mile cable Marathon Distance Sprint Distance Long Distance Festival Middle Distance Ultra-Marathon Distance 2019 Middle Distance Ultra-Marathon Distance 2-mile cable Marathon Distance 2-mile cable Marathon Distance 2020 Sprint Distance Long Distance Festival Middle Distance Ultra-Marathon Distance 2-mile cable Marathon Distance
+National Championship Bid Rotation (see 307.2.2 for distance definitions) Year Area 1 West Area 2 Central Area 3 East 2019 Middle Distance Ultra-Marathon Distance 2-mile cable Marathon Distance Sprint Distance Long Distance Festival 2020 Sprint Distance Long Distance Festival Middle Distance Ultra-Marathon Distance 2-mile cable Marathon Distance 2021 2-mile cable Marathon Distance Sprint Distance Long Distance Festival Middle Distance Ultra-Marathon Distance